danielharrell/LectFall2015/Question.md

-applied to questions more generally, as their essential feature--> Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to solve the puzzle, resolve the paradox; but with a suspicion that at best I've only deepened it, and at worst, gotten myself stuck. <!--The lecture also has an epilogue, which I'll read if I'm still within the hour by then.-->
+applied to questions more generally, as their essential feature--> Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to resolve the paradox, though I will ask a question to conclude the lecture that suggests I have failed.  <!--The lecture also has an epilogue, which I'll read if I'm still within the hour by then.-->

 [Back to top] [top]